benjaminlaeuchli/NZ_Earthquake_Forecast/README.md

 4. **Quake_Predict.ipynb**:
 This notebook focuses on establishing a top 10 list of cities most likely to experience a major earthquake event uisng an isolation forest prediction model.
 Based on the outcome of the forecast year to next likely earth quake event are calculated.
-These results are set into context of the geographical distribution of populations centers, major earthquakes, and average population desnity on the North- and South Island.
+These results are set into context of the geographical distribution of populations centers, major earthquakes, and average population density on the North- and South Islands.

 ...